Statistical inference on representational geometries: Materials and Methods

-To evaluate our methods we use four kinds of simulations.
-First, we implement a simple simulation using a normal distribution for the original measurements, which corresponds to the matrix normal generative model we used for theoretical derivations elsewhere \citep{diedrichsen2021}.
-Second, we implement simulations based on deep neural networks and a simple approximation of voxel sampling.
+To evaluate our methods we use three kinds of simulations.
+First, we implement simulations based on deep neural networks and a simple approximation of voxel sampling.
 By choosing a new random voxel sampling per subject and using different randomly selected input images, we can test our methods with systematic variations across conditions and/or subjects.
-Third, we implement a simulation based on real fMRI data recombining measurements signals and noise to keep all complications found in true fMRI data.
-Last, we present simulations based on calcium imaging data from mice \citep{devries2020}.
+Second, we implement a simulation based on real fMRI data recombining measurements signals and noise to keep all complications found in true fMRI data.
+Third, we present simulations based on calcium imaging data from mice \citep{devries2020}.

+Additionally, we tested that the tests we implement are in principle valid using a simple simulation based on a normal distribution for the original measurements, which corresponds to the matrix-normal generative model we used for theoretical derivations elsewhere \citep{diedrichsen2021}.
+These simulations are presented in Appendix \ref{App:MNsim}